All Episodes

 Somebody likes country music and you don't, you can't talk them out of it.

-You can be, you can warn them, and you might you might create some doubts, but it's it's still not, it's when you go at somebody, this unhinged emotionally with uh with substance.
+You can warn them and you might create some doubts, but it's still not.

-If you'd say anything that makes them think that you're calling them stupid, which they are, but if you say that and make them think that they are, we're dealing, we're dealing with some of the greatest collective ignorance ever to be assembled in humanity in my lifetime in this country.
+If you say anything that makes them think that you're calling them stupid, which they are, but if you say that and make them think that they are, we're dealing with some of the greatest collective ignorance ever to be assembled in humanity in my lifetime in this country.

 And it's the most expensive commodity that we have.

-We've got our share of ignoramuses and so forth, but we try to, you know, we don't hoist them up and try to build a political.
+The vast majority, we've got our share of ignoramuses and so forth, but we try to, you know, we don't hoist them up and try to build a political drift here.

 Just tell them what they're voting for.